d4n3sh/thedaneshproject/content/posts/2013-06-18-what-is-my-gnome-shell-version.md

 What version of the GNOME Shell am I running?

-You can quickly find out your GNOME Shell version be running "gnome-shell &#8211;version"
+You can quickly find out your GNOME Shell version be running "gnome-shell -version"

 `danesh@r2d2:~$ gnome-shell --version<br />
 GNOME Shell 3.8.2`